Board of Directors Biographies

 He co-founded a parent group for Spanish-speaking families at George Washington Middle School and helped launch a citywide family and community engagement program.
 As a community advocate, he has fought to increase affordable housing in the city, improve equity in our schools, and built coalitions to promote government transparency and accountability.
 In his professional capacity, he works with underserved communities throughout Northern Virginia to increase access to care and improve health outcomes.
 He received a bachelor’s degree from the University of North Carolina at Chapel Hill.

-Thomas H. Graham was appointed to the Metro Board of Directors in May 2019.
 Mr. Graham has served as Vice President of People Strategy and Human Resources at Pepco Holdings Inc., a regional energy holding company that provides utility service to more than two million customers, since August 2013.

 Mr. Graham currently serves on the board of the Center for Energy Workforce Development (Immediate Past Chair) and Maryland Chamber of Commerce (Immediate Past Chair).
 Mr. Graham is also on the boards for Heroes, Inc., Excellence in Education Foundation for Prince George’s County School System, Greater Prince George’s Business Roundtable, Mid-Atlantic Plan Sponsors and Prince George’s County Economic Development Corporation.

-April Rai was appointed as an Alternate Director representing the federal government in December 2022.
 She was appointed President & CEO of the Conference of Minority Transportation Officials (COMTO) in December 2021.
 In this role, April works to build upon COMTO’s 50-year history of ensuring equitable opportunities and maximum participation for minority individuals, veterans, people with disabilities and minority, women and disadvantaged business enterprises (MWDBEs).
 With over 15 years of experience managing private, public sector and non-profit organizations, April’s career focus has centered on strategic partnership development, coalition building, people, and project management.
 Under the direction of the COMTO Board of Directors, April provides strategic leadership, guidance and ensures COMTO operates effectively to further the mission.

 Previously, April served as Deputy Executive Director for the Women’s Transportation Seminar International (WTS), partnering with the Executive Director to achieve the WTS mission and vision.
 In that role, April focused on the management of operations including serving as Chief of Staff, lead on project planning and execution ensuring deliverability on time and within budget.
 April managed several board-level committees, strategic initiatives and worked to implement growth and retention strategies for membership, chapters, public and private partners as well as build relationships with advocacy organizations, local, state and federal stakeholders.